PiotrJagielny/MyCardGame/README.md

 This is a project where i make a card game.
 Backend is in Spring boot with java and frontend is in React with typescript

+This is card game based on rules of Gwint: The witcher card game.

 This is a card game in which players can build decks with created cards.
 In the duel, there are two players who fight each other.
 In each move, a player can play one card or pass.
 If both players pass, the one with more points on the board wins.
 The player who wins two rounds wins the game. <br>

 Right now it doesn't make much sense, because what is the point of playing such game when you can see enemy cards.
 I am implementing messaging